Seven Levers That Influence Your Revenue

-An investigation of the dynamics of customer development and identifies seven levers that determine your revenue
+An investigation of the dynamics of customer development and identification of seven levers that determine your revenue

 Prototyping The Customer Development Process